jbd-io/PencilTool.glyphsPlugin/README.md

 ![Tool preview](PencilToolCover.png "PencilTool cover")

 ### Installation

 1. Download the complete ZIP file and unpack it, or clone the repository.
-2. Double click the `.glyphsTool` file.
+2. Double click the `.glyphsPlugin` file.
 Confirm the dialog that appears in Glyphs.
 3. Restart Glyphs.

 ### Usage Instructions